 Another person who can support and guide you during the pregnancy and birth is the Aboriginal Liaison Officer (ALO) at the hospital.
 In Ron’s experience, most men look for the ALO if there is one there.

 After the birth, you can still stay in touch with the ALO or join a dads group.
-People like Ron, from a boori class, are more than happy to help.
-In fact, that’s what they’re there for.
+People at boori class can help with this.

 ‘If there’s not a boori class within your community, it’s worth starting one.
 Speak to your local aboriginal organisation.
 They might assist you with starting and running a group.’